dicodiaz/portfolio-nextjs/README.md

 ### Deployment

-There's a CD pipeline set up to track the `develop` branch.
+There's a CD pipeline set up to track the `main` branch.

-Please open a PR from your feature branch to `develop` in order to contribute.
+Please open a PR from your feature branch to `main` in order to contribute.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>